Are you an international or local student? Are you an international or local student?

 In this introduction to Bean to Bar we will touch on history, growing regions and conditions as well as equipment and ingredients.

 This hands-on class will take you through the different processes from bean selection to making and packaging the chocolate.
-We will make a batch of white, milk and dark chocolate as well as learn how to measure the micron (particle size) for the perfect chocolate.
+We will make a batch of milk and dark chocolate as well as learn how to measure the micron (particle size) for the perfect chocolate.

 Learn how to process perfectly tempered chocolate including mould preparation and care for moulding the chocolate you will make.
 Discover the professional procedures for that perfectly shiny finish.